bit-soul/brc-soul/README.md

       "vc": {
-        "coid": number,                 //VC collection id, should be identity global, ((CA_did<<24)|8bit_flag|16bit_number) "vcid": number,                 //VC id, should be identity in the same collection "attr": {                       //optional VC attributes
+        "coid": number,                 //VC collection id, should be identity global, ((CA_did<<24)|8bit_flag|16bit_number) "vcid": number,                 //VC id, should be identity in the same collection "flag": number,                 //flag to use by CA itself "time": 1706146997,             //sign and issue time, must before mint time "attr": {                       //optional VC attributes
           "name": "vc-name",            //optional VC name
           "desc": "vc-desc",            //optional VC description
-          "icon": "ordi://53098586",    //optional VC icon, may be stored in ipfs, http, ordi and so on "xuri": "external json"       //optional extended VC attribute, may be stored in ipfs, http, ordi and so on "time": 1706146997,           //optional sign and issue time, diffrent from mint time "level": 5,                   //optional VC level
+          "icon": "ordi://53098586",    //optional VC icon, may be stored in ipfs, http, ordi and so on "xuri": "external json"       //optional extended VC attribute, may be stored in ipfs, http, ordi and so on "level": 5,                   //optional VC level
           "score": 100,                 //optional VC score
           "todid": number,              //optional only allow specified did to mint